googlefonts/fontbakery-dashboard/docs/DEPLOYLOG.md

 ```

 It says new disks are unformatted and that I must format it.
 But I want to see it fail, because nobody
 documented this well.
-Also, why is there a `fsType: ext4` in the volume setup (kubernetes yaml file, probably that we mount it correctly...)
+Also, why is there a `fsType: ext4` in the volume setup (kubernetes yaml file
+, probably that we mount it correctly...)

 OK, no disk formatting, crash and burn: